 I think there are a lot of factors.

 I think number one in all honestly is that the watch market has changed.
 It has become a more sophisticated market, a much more diversified market.
-I think before ten or twenty years ago people wanted to buy a good watch, there wasn’t much of choice, let’s face it there was one watch that stood out.
+I think before ten or twenty years ago people wanted to buy a good watch, there wasn’t much choice, let’s face it there was one watch that stood out.
 Today, there are a lot of watches, a lot of brands.
-Even above Omega, a lot of brands out there, a lot of innovation and a lot of quality.
+Even above Omega, a lot of brands out there, a lot of innovation, and a lot of quality.
 The retail environment has changed.

 Number two, Omega was always the alternative to Rolex.
 Rolex was the alternative to Omega in the 50s and 60s.
 So in a way it is normal.
 Some of our watches are so similar, you take an original Seamaster and put it next to a Rolex of the same era, it is the same watch, the same DNA.